Reports and Compliance in Guardianships

 What We Do

 While some guardians guardianship reports on their own, in many cases, guardians prefer to work with attorneys and their staffs in order to meet these requirements.
-Our lawyers (all of whom are active members of the Trusts & Estates Law Section and/or the Elder Law and Special Needs Committee of the New York State Bar Association), and our paralegals are experienced with these requirements.
+Our lawyers (all of whom are active members of the Trusts & Estates Law Section and/or the Elder Law and Special Needs Section of the New York State Bar Association), and our paralegals are experienced with these requirements.
 We provide as much or as little assistance to guardians as they prefer in order to meet these duties.

 McCarthy Fingar’s lawyers are here to help guide you through the Guardianship process.
 If you have any questions or would like to schedule a consultation, please contact the following: